This is part two of our two-part credit retirement series. Read part one here.

 “To maintain a high credit score in retirement, you need to be proactive in using and monitoring your credit.
 It is important to continue to use your credit cards.
 A big portion of your credit score is based on your payment history.

-If your accounts become inactive and there is no history, it could hurt your credit score.
 Use your credit cards to pay for budgeted expenses and then pay the balance in full every month.

 You will (also) want to closely monitor your credit.
 Retirees are a main target for identity thieves who can potentially destroy your credit history.